 Eight hours by road to the north west of Yangon lie the small coastal towns of Gwa and Kanthaya, where you will find seemingly endless stretches of palm tree-lined white sand beaches.
-Set between the popular resorts of Ngwe Saung and Ngapali on the Bay of Bengal coast, this area stands in contrast to those two in being totally undeveloped: accommodation and infrastructure are basic and the beaches are totally empty – you are unlikely to run into any other foreigners.
+Set between the popular resorts of Ngwe Saung and Ngapali on the Bay of Bengal coast, this area stands in contrast to those two in being largely undeveloped: infrastructure is quite basic and the beaches are totally empty – you are unlikely to run into other foreigners.

 Gwa area and beaches

 Located where the road from Yangon reaches the coast, the town of Gwa itself offers little other than being a base for accommodation in the area and a lively jetty area; it is the surrounding area that make it worth the effort of getting here.
 See our YouTube video from Gwa jetty.

 There is a beach at the town of Gwa, but it is not the best in the area – to explore, you will need to hire a motorbike (or have the use of a car).
 Motorbikes cost K10,000 per day and your guest house will be able to get hold of one for you, but don’t expect it to be in great condition!
 If you’re in need of food or a drink, Sea Horse (Ye Nakar) beer station, located on the main road near Royal Rose guest house (on the opposite side of the road) is a pleasant spot, and the restaurant next door serves good food.